 - Using milestones as markers of progress

-Conversely, a process-oriented approach values the journey, driving individuals towards:
+Conversely, a process-oriented approach values the journey, driving individuals toward:

 - Prioritizing the steps or processes needed to achieve a goal